visgl/luma.gl/docs/api-reference/core/model.md

 * `program` - pre created program to use, when provided, vs, ps and modules are not used.
 * `shaderCache` - (ShaderCache) - Compiled shader (Vertex and Fragment) are cached in this object very first time they got compiled and then retrieved when same shader is used.
 When using multiple Model objects with duplicate shaders, use the same shaderCache object for better performance.

-The following props can be updated after construction

-* `moduleSettings` - any uniforms needed by shader modules.
-* `isInstanced` - default value is false.
-* `instanceCount` - default value is 0.
-* `vertexCount` - when not provided will be deduced from `geometry` object.
-* `uniforms` - uniform values to be used for drawing.
-* `geometry` - geometry object, from which attributes, vertex count and drawing mode are deduced.
-* `onBeforeRender` - function to be called before every time this model is drawn.
-* `onAfterRender` - function to be called after every time this model is drawn.

 ### delete() : Model